coffeegist/coffeegist.github.io/_posts/2020-04-04-automation-through-azure-with-bob.md

 ...snip...
 ```

 Ok, that's pretty cool!
 The more elements you place in the `CONFIGURATIONS` array here, the more loops the PowerShell task will do, and the more payloads you'll generate.
 What if you want to be able to distinguish between these builds later?
-In that case, you can split them into different builds on Azure DevOps, and use `tags` to be able to reference specific builds later.
+In that case, you can split them into different builds on Azure DevOps by adding to the `build_instances` item in the blueprint, and you can use the `tags` item to tag them with labels for easy reference later.

 ```json
 [